dashaub/PBDP/hw2/Shaub_David_HW2.md

 | 16.00 | 31.96 | 45.26 | 51.79 |

 The `man` page for `iotop` is not entirely clear on the units in the display: presumably these would be `Mbit/s` to reflect a data transfer rate, but the `-k` flag applies `Use  kilobytes  instead  of  a human friendly unit`, which suggests the units may actually be `MB/s`.
 Although in general IO-heavy tasks will not benefit from parallelism on a single HDD, we see slightly increasing rates as the number of threads grows: what is likely happening is that there is still idle disk time during which the CPU is generating new data to write, so another thread can utilize the IO resources then.
+Moreover, there is the 1 second sleep time for each thread after it completes the write before it begins the next write.
 Additionally, the kernal and disk cache is likely optimizing the writes for larger, continguous writes for each thread instead of writing immediately and thrashing between the threads.
 Although this is an IO-heavy task, when the number of threads becomes large, we also start placing a nontrivial load on the CPU.
-See below the screenshot with 16 threads:
+See the screenshot or CPU load with 16 threads.

 ![CPU load with 16 threads](4_io_max.png)